Skip to Main Content

 Looking and evaluating this output made it clear that a pie chart wouldn’t work well as data visualisation.
 The positive outcome was being able to test visualisation ideas before building them.

-Main take-away: GenAI tools won’t always recognise their limitations and can provide wrong format or information as a result.
+Main take-away: genAI tools won’t always recognise their limitations and can provide wrong format or information as a result.

 Hotspot 3: Representation in images